Liberty Leading the People: Legacy

 During the 20 October 2011 episode of the BBC Radio 4 series In Our Time, host Melvyn Bragg led a panel discussion of the painting.

 Liberty Leading the People made an appearance in the 11th episode ("EDGELORD – Revolution of the 14-Year-Olds") of the Netflix animation series Ghost in the Shell: SAC 2045.

 The painting was featured in Vincenzo, a 2021 South Korean TV series starring Song Joong-ki in episode 7.
-It has also been reported as an influence for the thematic colors of the 2023 Tamil film Maaveeran.
+It has also been reported as an influence on the thematic colors of the 2023 Tamil film Maaveeran.

 A photograph of Aed Abu Amro taken during the 2018–2019 Gaza border protests by Mustafa Hassona on 22 October 2018, was considered by some a personification of the Liberty Leading the People.

 The artwork makes a prominent appearance in the 2023 film John Wick: Chapter 4 where the main antagonist is seen standing before the painting inside the Louvre, which was notably closed to the public for the filming of the scenes.

 Actors recreated the painting during the Opening Ceremonies of the 2024 Olympics at the Conciergerie.
 During the recreation, they were accompanied by the French version of "Do You Hear The People Sing?" from Les Misérables.